-Interfaith Ministries wishes to thank CITGO Petroleum Corporation for their generous sponsorship of the
+Interfaith Ministries wishes to thank CITGO Petroleum Corporation for their generosity as lead sponsor of the

 Interfaith Ministries for Greater Houston’s iLead Youth Engagement Program inspires, educates, and connects 8th grade students and a parent or guardian in a unique learning and service opportunity to build stronger interpersonal relationships, communication skills, and networking abilities across diverse faith and cultural backgrounds.